General Studio Rules

 for make-up lessons).
 The nature of piano lessons requires that fees be charged by the month, and

 Thanksgiving, and Christmas holidays.
+Summer lessons, however, are prorated if at least 24 hour notice is given.
 If a lesson must be missed, please notify us as far in advance

 as possible.
-We will use this time to prepare materials for your next lesson.
 If one of us is sick

 and we need to cancel, we will refund or make up the lesson.